 A few years back we were researching firms that received unusually high valuations.
 One caught my attention.
 It was a smaller firm that specialized in top-secret work and had deep experience and contacts in one of the intelligence agencies.
 This firm was sold for an eye-popping 10-times revenue.

-When we asked the acquiring firm about why they were willing to pay such sums, their reasons were perfectly clear.
+When we asked the acquiring firm why they were willing to pay such sums, their reasons were perfectly clear.

 That’s a strategic merger.